 - ‘Brandy Punch’: A bright pink selection with a deep red eye and red-tinged stems.

-- The ‘Luna’ series: This series includes white, red, and pink selections.
+- The ‘Luna’ series: This series includes selections with white flowers, red flowers, and pink flowers.

 - ‘Midnight Marvel’: The lovely, burgundy-tinged foliage makes a great backdrop for the huge, deep red blooms.

 - ‘Kopper King’: Produces huge, bi-color blooms that measure a foot across.
 The foliage is copper-colored and highly serrated.

 I hope you’ll find a place in your garden for the hardy hibiscus.
 These resilient plants are powerful bloomers that provide a kick of color to the summer garden.
 They’re a great way to bring a touch of the tropics to a temperate garden.